 A Shipping Container Home

-Shipping container homes can look and feel just like any other home and can be fitted with washing machines, dishwashers, and conventional toilets and bathrooms – so much so that you wouldn’t even notice that your walls are made from steel rather than bricks.
+They can look and feel just like any other home and can be fitted with washing machines, dishwashers, and conventional toilets and bathrooms – so much so that you wouldn’t even notice that your walls are made from steel rather than bricks.

 One of the biggest obstacles for people buying their own property is cost.
 While it might cost you a little to buy a shipping container and fit it out with all of the accessories needed to make it a properly functioning home (plumbing, electricity and insulation, for example), it still tends to cost far less than buying a traditional home.

-Mortgages for A Shipping Container Home
+Mortgages for a Shipping Container Home

-Buying a shipping container home is an excellent and viable option for those who are looking for an expensive way to get on the housing market.
+Buying a shipping unit home is an excellent and viable option for those who are looking for an expensive way to get on the housing market.
 Although the criteria for getting a mortgage might be no different, the amount of money that you need to borrow certainly is, making container homes much more accessible than you might think.